+B.2.2 Membership Requirement

+Competition organizers are required to maintain an active organizational membership in NASSPDA and to comply with all NASSPDA rules and regulations.

+B.2.3 Organizational Name Recognition

+Sanctioned events are required to list NASSPDA's name at all times in any promotional material and to provide a link to NASSPDA's website on the event's website.

+B.2.4 Changes of Event Details

-- 2. Competition organizers are required to maintain an active organizational membership in NASSPDA and to comply with all NASSPDA rules and regulations. - 3.
-Sanctioned events are required to list NASSPDA's name at all times in any promotional material and to provide a link to NASSPDA's website on the event's website. - 4.
-Any changes in date, location, name and/or person(s) responsible for the competition should be reported to NASSPDA in a timely fashion and may result in the withdrawal of the sanction. - 5.
+Any changes in date, location, name and/or person(s) responsible for the competition should be reported to NASSPDA in a timely fashion and may result in the withdrawal of the sanction.

+B.2.5 Non-transferability of Sanction

 A sanction is not transferable to any other competition or to new ownership of a currently sanctioned competition.
 New owner(s) must re-apply for sanctioning of the competition event even if the existing sanction is recurring.

+B.2.6 Separate Process for Title Sanctioning

+The granting of a sanction does not imply that NASSPDA has authorized any championship title(s) for that competition.
+Authorization of championship titles is a separate process.

+B.2.7 Minimum Requirement of Categories Offered

+NASSPDA sanctioned competitions/events must offer categories for same-sex couples in International Latin & Standard.

+B.2.8 Inclusion of other Categories & Styles

-- 6. The granting of a sanction does not imply that NASSPDA has authorized any championship title(s) for that competition.
-Authorization of championship titles is a separate process. - 7.
-NASSPDA sanctioned competitions/events must offer categories for same-sex couples in International Latin & Standard. - 8.
-Although NASSPDA's focus is on supporting the same-sex dance community, NASSPDA sanctioned competitions/events may include separate categories for any other gender combinations in a couple for leader and follower (female-male, defined as reverse-role couple, and male-female, mainstream's definition of a couple, all of which are allowable in open-role categories). - 9.
-At the discretion of event organizers, a NASSPDA sanctioned competition may include styles of dancing in addition to the required International styles (American Rhythm & Smooth, Country Western, Argentine Tango, Swing/Lindy, Folk Dancing, Line Dancing, etc.) and configurations of groups of dancers, other than a couple (Formation Team, Multi-Person Showcases, Team Matches, etc.).
+Although NASSPDA's focus is on supporting the same-sex dance community, NASSPDA sanctioned competitions/events may include separate categories for any other gender combinations in a couple for leader and follower (female-male, defined as reverse-role couple, and male-female, mainstream's definition of a couple, all of which are allowable in open-role categories).

+At the discretion of event organizers, a NASSPDA sanctioned competition may include styles of dancing in addition to the required International styles (American Rhythm & Smooth, Country Western, Argentine Tango, Swing/Lindy, Folk Dancing, Line Dancing, etc.) and configurations of groups of dancers, other than a couple (Formation Team, Showdance Team, Multi-Person Showcases, Team Matches, etc.).